Glasgow South (UK Parliament constituency): 2024–present

+Glasgow South is one of six constituencies covering the Glasgow City council area.
+All are entirely within the council area.
 Scottish Parliament constituencies retain the names and boundaries of the older Westminster constituencies.

 Constituency profile

 While this constituency includes some of Glasgow's few Conservative-voting areas such as Pollokshields and Newlands, other areas such as Langside and Shawlands are SNP, with Labour in second place and the Conservatives far behind.
 While deprived housing estates typify parts of this constituency, there are still many more affluent residential areas.
 There is a large Asian community and Scotland's second-largest Jewish community is based around Pollokshields (the largest being in the neighbouring East Renfrewshire constituency).
 Around one-third of the residents in this constituency are Roman Catholics.